 Bean me up

-Bean Me Up is a vegan/ plant based dream.
+Bean Me Up is a vegan restaurant and pretty tent accommodation location with canopy gardens and light entertainment.
 With its lush green plant canopy, spacious wooden tables, lounging chairs and twinkling nighttime fairy lights, expect to pay more than you would for a standard roadside establishment.
 For backpackers, this jungle paradise is a treat, whilst for short-term travelers, it’s still a lot cheaper than a vegan meal at home.

 They have a tasty set of breakfasts for 350 rupees that includes coffee and a small fruit shot.
 Choose from plates of spinach rotis with chutney, sausage and tofu scramble on brown toast or fruity acai bowls.
 Dinner options include sticky tofu pieces, fresh vegetable sushi and a range of plant-based burgers.
 This hipster-inspired vegan hotspot is topped off with relaxed trance tunes and friendly wait staff.